 POWER DOWN Memory Corruption

-Added by John Mladenik about 14 years ago
+Added by John Mladenik over 14 years ago

 Software guys tell me they had a case where the FLASH memory was corrupted when the power was removed at the wrong time.
 This would be a disaster for us if this happened in the operating room.
 It sounds like we need to have either a capacitor or Battery to hold up the Power on the MityDSP when power is going low.
 Have you thoguht about this at all?
 Do you have any suggestions for dealing with this?